MargaritaVA/Data-Analysis-Portfolio/Data-Breach-Analysis/README.md

-## 🌍 World's Biggest Data Breaches Analysis
+## 🌍 World's Biggest Data Breaches

 * **Goal**: To analyze breaches reported from 2008 to 2022 to identify trends and patterns, providing insights into the evolving landscape of data security and breach incidents globally.
 * **Code**: [Breach_Analysis.sql](https://github.com/MargaritaVA/Data-Analysis/blob/main/Data-Breach-Analysis/Code.sql)